uiceds/cee-492-project-2025-avengers/cee492_report.typ

   caption: [LA top-500 crime counts (ranked).], )<fig:la-top500-ranked>

-Figure @fig:la-top500-ranked shows the top 500 LAPD reporting districts sorted by total incidents, with the x-axis as rank (left = highest).
+@fig:la-top500-ranked shows the top 500 LAPD reporting districts sorted by total incidents, with the x-axis as rank (left = highest).
 The y-axis is the incident count.
 The curve is heavy-tailed: a few districts account for many incidents, followed by a long taper of